The Marijuana Control, Legalization and Revenue Act of 2016

 (d) One member of the commission shall be selected from the California Department of Alcoholic Beverage Control.

-(e) One member of the commission shall be a California licensed physician who has recommended medical cannabis to his or her patients.
+(e) One member of the commission shall be a physician licensed by the State of California, who has recommended medical cannabis to his or her patients.

-(f) One member of the commission shall be a criminal defense Attorney licensed by the state of California, with over ten (10) years of experience defending marijuana cases, and has fought cases through adjudication, prior to the enactment of this initiative.
+(f) One member of the commission shall be a criminal defense, or civil Attorney licensed by the state of California, with over ten (10) years of experience defending marijuana cases and has fought cases through adjudication, or with over ten (10) years of experience creating and working with cannabis businesses.

 (g) One member of the commission shall be a qualified medical cannabis patient as defined in Health and Safety Code Sections 11362.5 and 11362.7-11362.83, who has been using medical cannabis for at least 5 years, and has a set of skills that would be beneficial to the commission.